This is the Consumer Version.

 UTIs are usually classified as upper or lower according to where they occur along the urinary tract, although it is sometimes difficult or impossible for doctors to make such a determination:

-Some doctors also consider infections of the urethra (urethritis) and prostate (prostatitis) to be lower UTIs (see page Prostatitis).
+Some doctors also consider infections of the urethra (urethritis) and prostate (prostatitis) to be lower UTIs (see Prostatitis).
 In paired organs (such as the kidneys), infection can occur in one or both organs.
-UTIs can occur in children (see page Urinary Tract Infection in Children (UTI)) as well as in adults.
+UTIs can occur in children (see Urinary Tract Infection (UTI) in Children) as well as in adults.

 The organisms that cause infection usually enter the urinary tract by one of two routes.
 The most common route by far is through the lower end of the urinary tract—the opening of a man's urethra at the tip of the penis or the opening of a woman's urethra at the vulva.
 The infection ascends the urethra to the bladder, and sometimes to the kidneys, or both.
 The other possible route is through the bloodstream, usually to the kidneys.